 -19 February: Nationalization of the Iranian oil industry

 The museum at a short distance from Rasht City is open on all days of the year except for the seven days of official museum closures.
 It is recommended to visit the museum on Thursdays and Fridays.

 The UNESCO-listed World Heritage site of Tabriz Bazaar is closed on public holidays and religious mourning and the 12th day of Muharram month.
 However, museums and monuments in the bazaar area are open to the public.

 Bear in your mind that local museums and sites in small regions usually have their program.
-As an unwritten principle, they close sites and museums about 11:30 in the noon till around 4:00 in the afternoon for prayer, lunch and rest.
+As an unwritten principle, they close sites and museums from about 11:30 noon till around 4:00 in the afternoon for prayer, lunch and rest.
 Always check before going to the location.

 By Reyhaneh Jafari / TasteIran